sffjunkie/pypi/doc/pypi.rst

 * Allows other projects to provide an interface to a repositiory.
 * This would extract various bits of functionality fromm `pip` and `twine`.
 * Uses the User Agent format used by Pip
+* Allows access to the cache

 .. _The Tool:

 The Tool
 ~~~~~~~~

-A frontend to the module that allows the user to interact with pypi via the command line.
+* A frontend to the module that allows the user to interact with pypi via the command line.
+* Set configuration values
+* Allows access to the distribution cache

 The following functionality should be provided...

 	* search for projects
 	* get info about a project (list of distributions) or a specific distribution
 	* download a distribution; sdist, wheel
+	* check the readme
 	* login
 	* add a project
 	* upload a distribution; sdist or wheel